 Louisiana: Voters in 2016 approved the Revenue Stabilization Trust Fund, for the deposit of recurring mineral and corporate tax revenues.
 Within designated limits, monies from the fund may be used to pay down "state employee retirement debt," among other purposes.

-Montana: The Legislature in 2013 approved a bill dedicating a portion of the coal severance tax to amortizing the state's unfunded pension liabilities.
+Montana: The legislature in 2013 approved a bill dedicating a portion of the coal severance tax revenue to amortizing the state's unfunded pension liabilities.
 Separate legislation enacted the same year created a general fund statutory appropriation of $25 million per year to the Teachers' Retirement System.

 Rhode Island: In addition to the statutory requirement that employers pay the actuarially determined contribution, statutes also require that, for each fiscal year in which the actuarially determined state contribution rate for state employees and teachers is lower than that for the prior fiscal year, "the governor shall include an appropriation to that system equivalent to twenty percent (20%) of the rate reduction to be applied to the actuarial accrued liability.
 The amounts to be appropriated shall be included in the annual appropriation bill and shall be paid by the general treasurer into the retirement system.
 The retirement system's actuary shall not adjust the computation of the annual required contribution for the year in which supplemental contributions are received; such contributions once made may be treated as reducing the actuarial liability remaining for amortization in the next following actuarial valuation to be performed.
 Statutes also require that for any fiscal year in which the State's actual general revenues exceed estimated amounts, the difference shall be paid to the ERS plan upon completion and release of the State's audited financial statements.

 Pension Funding: An Elected Official's Guide, Report from the Pension Funding Task Force, 2013